-The Doctorate Board consists of the Rector Magnificus (chair) and the Deans of the University’s Schools (Article 2.1).
+The Doctorate Board consists of the Rector Magnificus (chair), the Vice-Rector Magnificus and the Deans of the Schools of the university (Article 2.1).

 - Where can I find the Netherlands Code of Conduct for Research Integrity?

-Netherlands Code of Conduct for Research Integrity (Universities of the Netherlands, 2018) can be found at the website of Universiteit van Nederland.
+The Netherlands Code of Conduct for Research Integrity (Universities of the Netherlands, 2018) can be found at the website of Universiteit van Nederland.

-No, Tilburg University does not provide double doctorates or dual doctorates (Article 11.2 paragraph 4).
+No, Tilburg University does not provide double doctorates or dual doctorates (Article 11.1(5)).

-- Are Graduate Schools allowed to draw up additional rules and guidelines to supplement the PhD Regulations?
+- Are Graduate Schools allowed to establish additional rules and guidelines to supplement the PhD regulations?

-Yes, each Graduate School may lay down rules and guidelines on admission and other subjects to supplement the provisions of these Regulations.
+Yes, each Graduate School may establish (admission) rules and guidelines to supplement the provisions of these Regulations.
 These rules and guidelines require the approval of the Doctorate Board (Article 15.1, paragraph 2).

 Prior to admission to the PhD program

-- I'm an external PhD Candidate.
-Do I also need to draw up a Training and Supervision Plan?
+- I am an external PhD candidate.
+Do I also have to prepare a Training and Supervision Plan?

-Yes, all PhD Candidates at Tilburg University who have been admitted to the PhD program by the Doctorate Board since January 1, 2018 are required to draw up a Training and Supervision Plan.
+Yes, all PhD candidates at Tilburg University who have been admitted to the PhD program by the Doctorate Board as of January 1, 2018, must prepare a Training and Supervision Plan (Article 6.2).

-- I haven't completed a Master's degree.
-Can I obtain a PhD at Tilburg University?
+- I have not completed a Master's degree.
+Can I pursue a PhD degree at Tilburg University?

 That depends.
 A request for this can be submitted by the Director of the Graduate School for discussion in the Doctorate Board (Article 3.1, paragraph 3).

-- I have obtained a PhD at Tilburg University before.
-Can I obtain a PhD at Tilburg University in another field of science?
+- I was awarded a PhD before.
+Can I then obtain a PhD at Tilburg University?

-No, it is not possible to obtain a PhD more than once at Tilburg University (Article 3.1 paragraph 4(a)).
+No, it is not possible to obtain a PhD at Tilburg University more than once (Article 3.1, paragraph 4).

-- I am conducting PhD research and do not have an employment contract with Tilburg University.
-When should I be admitted to the PhD program?
+- I am doing PhD research and do not have an employment contract at Tilburg University.
+When should I have been admitted to the PhD program?

-You must be enrolled at the Graduate School at least two years before the (intended) date of the PhD defense and have been admitted to the PhD program by the Doctorate Board (Article 3.2, paragraph 2).
+You should be enrolled at the Graduate School at least two years before the (intended) date of the PhD defense and have been admitted to the PhD program by the Doctorate Board (Article 3.2, paragraph 2).

-- What are the requirements for being appointed as a (co-)supervisor?
+- What are the requirements to be appointed as a (co-)supervisor?

-For each PhD candidate, a supervisor is appointed by the Doctorate Board appoints a thesis supervisor and a second supervisor, supervisor or co-supervisor.
+For each PhD candidate, a supervisor is appointed by the Doctorate Board and, in addition, a second supervisor, a supervisor or co-supervisor.
 A minimum of two and a maximum of three (co-)supervisors are appointed.
-The (co-)supervisor is an expert in the field or part thereof of the subject described in the thesis.
-Persons with a family or comparable personal relationship, persons with a business relationship with the PhD Candidate, or other persons who are in such a relationship with the PhD Candidate that they should not reasonably be required to give an opinion are not eligible for appointment as supervisor or co-supervisor (Articles 4.1 and 4.2).
+The (co-)supervisor shall be an expert in (part of) the field of the subject described in the thesis.
+Persons with a family or similar personal relationship, persons with a business relationship to the PhD candidate, or other persons who have such a relationship to the PhD candidate that they should not reasonably be required to exercise judgment, do not qualify for an appointment as (co-)supervisor (Articles 4.1 and 4.2).

 - I am an assistant professor.
-Can I obtain the Ius Promovendi?
+Can I be granted the ius promovendi?

-No, only associate professors can obtain the Ius Promovendi (article 4.2).
+No, only associate professors can be granted the ius promovendi (Article 4.5).

 Admission to the PhD program

 - My research proposal is not ready yet.
-Can I already submit a request to be admitted to the PhD program to the Doctorate Board?
+Can I already submit a request to be admitted to the PhD program by the Doctorate Board?

-Yes, the missing information must be submitted as soon as possible:
+Yes, the missing information should be submitted as soon as possible:

-- Within one year if the PhD Candidate does not have an employment contract with Tilburg University (Article 3.2, paragraph 1).
+- Within one year if the PhD candidate does not have an employment contract with Tilburg University (Article 3.2(1)).

 During the PhD program

 - I want to quit my PhD program.
-What am I supposed to do?
+What do I have to do?

-Once you have agreed to this with your (co-)supervisors and the Graduate School, a written request must be submitted to the Doctorate Board, stating the reasons for the request (Article 3.4, paragraph 2).
+After you have coordinated this with your (co-)supervisors and the Graduate School, a written request, stating the reasons, must be submitted to the Doctorate Board by the Graduate School (Article 3.4).

-- I am a full professor at Tilburg University and I'm about to retire.
-Am I still allowed to function as a supervisor for PhD Candidates?
+- I am a full professor at Tilburg University and will retire soon.
+Can I still function as a supervisor for PhD candidates after that?

-After your retirement, as a full professor, you can only supervise PhD candidates for whom you have already been appointed as a supervisor by the Doctorate Board.
-In addition, these PhD candidates are required to obtain their PhDs within five years of the start of your retirement (Article 4.4).
+As a full professor, you can only supervise PhD candidates for whom you have already been appointed supervisor by the Doctorate Board.
+Moreover, these PhD candidates must obtain their PhD within five years of your emeritus status (Article 4.4).

-- I am a full professor at Tilburg University and will soon be granted an honorable discharge.
-Am I still allowed to function as a supervisor for PhD Candidates?
+- I am a full professor at Tilburg University and will soon be honorably discharged.
+Can I still function as a supervisor for PhD candidates after that?

-After an honorable discharge, as a full professor, you can only supervise PhD candidates for whom you have already been appointed as supervisor by the Doctorate Board.
-In addition, these PhD candidates shall be required to obtain a PhDs within five years of the start of the honorable discharge (Article 4.4).
+As a full professor after honorable discharge, you may only supervise PhD candidates for whom you have already been appointed as supervisor by the Doctorate Board.
+Moreover, these PhD candidates must obtain their PhD within five years after the honorable discharge takes effect (Article 4.4).